aroberge/reeborg-world-creation/about/free.md

   * I might look into producing a paper version of this book to be sold at or near cost, but there will always be a free version available online.
 * Reeborg's World does not require users to log in.
 In fact, there is no login feature.
 Unless users \(teachers or students\) contact me, I have no way to know who you are.

   * I do use [Clicky ](https://clicky.com/)to keep track of how many people are using the site.
 However I know that some adblockers will disable Clicky.
+I would appreciate if you did not disable Clicky so that I can have a reliable estimate of the number of people using the site.
   * I do not embed any social media widgets, nor do I have any ads on the site. \[If the traffic on the site increases substantially, I might consider accepting support from a sponsor.\]
   * Reeborg's World does save the current state of a session in your browser's local storage, thus allowing to resume your work when you leave and come back to the site at a later time.
 I do not have access to this information.
   * There is a live collaboration feature available where two or more people can work together remotely; this makes use of Mozilla's server with [TogetherJS](https://togetherjs.com/).
 If you use this feature, Mozilla may know who you are - I do not.